-Action: If the problem persists, adjust the network timeout between OracleAS Web Cache and the origin server in the Network Timeouts page of OracleAS Web Cache Manager.
+Action: If the problem persists, adjust the network timeout between OracleAS Web Cache and the origin server in the Resource Limits page Oracle Enterprise Manager or Network Timeouts page of OracleAS Web Cache Manager.

 WXE-14015 Browser terminates connection; the request to the origin server is terminated.